Ciaanh/Usain/README.md

 Usain is simple, fast and scalable.

-It provides the event ingesting and processing infrastructure you need to create an reactive (interactive) Slack App.
+It provides the event ingesting and processing infrastructure you need to create a reactive (interactive) Slack App.

 <p align="center">
   <img alt="Usain logo" src="assets/doc/arch_overview.png" width="768" />